sgothel/direct_bt/README.md

 ## Building Direct-BT
-This project also uses the [Jau Library](https://jausoft.com/cgit/jaulib.git/about/) as a git submodule, which has been extracted earlier from this project to better encapsulation and allow general use.
+This project also uses the [Jau C++ and Java Support Library](https://jausoft.com/cgit/jaulib.git/about/) as a git submodule, which has been extracted from this project to encapsulate its generic use-cases.

 *Direct-BT* does not require GLib/GIO nor shall the *BlueZ* userspace service *bluetoothd* be active for best experience.